jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

    remove `ExecStop`.
-2. In `scripts/archappl.bash`, add the service mode: foreground start of the four Tomcats in order through the per-instance wrapper and `systemd-cat`, the JVM PID written to `temp/<service>.pid`, a SIGTERM trap that stops them in order with SIGTERM to each JVM PID and a wait on that PID, `wait -n` on the Tomcat PIDs, ordered stop of survivors the same way, removal of the pid files and a non-zero exit on a child death.
+2. In `scripts/archappl.bash`, add the service mode: foreground start of the four Tomcats in order through the per-instance wrapper and `systemd-cat`, each started by process substitution so `$!` is the JVM, its PID written to `temp/<service>.pid`, a SIGTERM trap that stops them in order with SIGTERM to each JVM PID and a wait on that PID, a plain `wait -n` loop with a `kill -0` check of the JVM and `systemd-cat` PIDs (bash 4.4 on Rocky 8 has no `wait -n <pid>`), ordered stop of survivors the same way, removal of the pid files and a non-zero exit on a child death.
 Keep `startup` and `shutdown` for shells.
 3. Reduce `logging.properties` to the ConsoleHandler with `OneLineFormatter`;